WSJ: Reporter detained in Turkey for nearly 3 days released

-NEW YORK (AP) — The Wall Street Journal says one of its reporters was detained in Turkey for nearly three days before authorities allowed him to exit the country.
+NEW YORK (AP) — The Wall Street Journal says one of its reporters was detained in Turkey for nearly three days before authorities allowed him to leave the country.

 Editor Gerard Baker says in a statement Saturday that national security reporter Dion Nissenbaum was prohibited from calling his family, editors or a lawyer while in custody.

-A spokesman says the paper believes Nissenbaum’s detention was a related to Turkey’s ban on reporting Islamic State terror group videos.
+A newspaper spokesman says Nissenbaum’s detention was likely related to Turkey’s ban on reporting Islamic State terror group videos.
 He wouldn’t comment further.

-A top Turkish official warned journalists earlier this week not to share a video that allegedly shows two Turkish soldiers being burned alive.
+A top Turkish official recently warned journalists against sharing a video that allegedly shows two Turkish soldiers being burned alive.
+The Turkish Consulate General in New York hasn’t returned messages seeking comment.

 Most Read Stories